P1rat3L00t/Yamata-no-OrochiC2/README.md

 ---

-## About Nightmare
+## About

-Nightmare is a proof-of-concept (PoC) research project that simulates advanced fileless ransomware techniques on Windows 10/11.
-It leverages built-in system binaries (LOLBins) and exploits such as **HiveNightmare** (CVE-2021-36934) to demonstrate real-world attack chains for red and purple team exercises.
+**Yamata-no-OrochiC2** is a proof-of-concept (PoC) research project simulating advanced fileless malware and C2 (Command & Control) techniques for Windows 10/11.
+It leverages "Living Off the Land" tactics, built-in system binaries (LOLBins), and public exploits to demonstrate stealthy attacks without touching disk.

-**Primary objectives:**
+**Primary Objectives:**
 - Enable cybersecurity professionals and students to study fileless malware behavior.
 - Support detection engineering, blue team training, and security research.
 - Demonstrate the abuse of trusted Windows components for stealthy attacks.